foxet/Tidydata/codebook.md

 		   range: -1...1

 		The body acceleration signal is measured in x axial from the gyroscope.
-		Finally a Fast Fourier Transform (FFT) was applied to this signal.Mean value were estimated from these signals.
+		Finally a Fast Fourier Transform (FFT) was applied to this signal.
+		Mean value were estimated from these signals.

 * fBodyGyroMeanY